Resistor Color Codes Calculator and Calculate Resistor Color Code Manually

 Resistor Color Code Chart

-Each color has its value starting from 0 to 9.
+Each color has a value starting from 0 to 9.
 The coding has also room for tolerance in the rating.
 Tolerance is the percentage of error in resistance value.
 The resistor color code chart is given below.

 Resistor color code chart